CD V Stuff Main

 The user then carries the dosimeter on their person (hence the clip on each

-dosimeter, to hold it in a pocket or on clothing) and carries it around
+dosimeter, to hold it in a pocket or on clothing)

 while he works near radiation.
 As radiation passes through the dosimeter